KeyingLu/Rhesus-macaque-brain/README.md

 WGCNA_Rhesus_for_predicted_lncRNA.R: This file is the co-expression analysis code using the WGCNA for all region samples in predicted lncRNA.

+Deconvolution.R: This file is deconvolution analysis for bulk samples.

-WGCNA_Rhesus_for_predicted_lncRNA_cortex.R: This file is the co-expression analysis code using the WGCNA for all cortex samples in predicted lncRNA.
+mixed_effect_model_test.R: This file is the main differential analysis script for age and sex.